Vivek-04022001/documentation/plone.app.dexterity/advanced/catalog-indexing-strategies.md

 `portal_type`
 :   Used to match the portal type.
-    Note that users can rename portal types, so it is often better not to hardcode these.
+    Note that users can rename portal types, so it's often better not to hardcode these.
     Often using an `object_provides` search for a type-specific interface will be better.
     Conversely, if you are asking the user to select a particular type to search for, then they should be choosing from the currently installed `portal_types`.